dymbe/unet-reproducibility-project/README.md

   - Rotation invariance
   - Grey value variations
 - Compare Results
-- Final check?
+- Final validation of the model and the code
-- DONT FORGET TO KEEP THE BLOG UP TO DATE
+- Write the blog post